Representing the Injured or Disabled Member Part 57: A Conclusion with Some Practical Tips

 Monitor Your Members’ on the Job Injury Claims.
 The L&I Workers compensation system is designed to be user-friendly.
 Normally, claims can be presented without legal help.
 But sometimes employers “self-insure” their coverage, which often leads to aggressive tactics that can deny your members their earned benefits.
 If your members are hitting a roadblock, be sure to at least obtain a consult with a lawyer.

 Advise Members of other Disability Payments.
 As identified above, there are several overlapping forms of disability coverage available.
 Some depend on whether the injury occurred on duty or off duty.
 If a permanent disability seems likely, your member should be put in touch with legal counsel.
+Additionally, consider the necessity of medical equipment, such as a hospital bed, for home use to support their recovery and daily living.
+This will allow them to rest easy with advanced healing environments, enhancing their comfort and overall healing process.

 Remember the Civil Justice Option.
 While most employees cannot sue their employers for workplace due to the immunity resulting from the workers compensation system this simply is not true for police and firefighters.
 While there are rules and limits governing such civil claims, if a member is seriously injured, legal counsel should be obtained to review all options.
 Similarly, your members may have civil litigation rights against third parties.